sansalv/delta-potential-with-interaction/README.md

-# delta-potential-with-interaction
+# Physics simulation
+## System:
-Physics simulation.
-System: two particles in a box with Dirac's delta potential and quadratic interaction.
+Two particles in a box with Dirac's delta potential and quadratic interaction.